 - Sweet Potato Hummus

-Place all ingredients into a food processor or a high speed blender and combine until it forms a thick paste
+- Place all ingredients except for the almond milk into a food processor or a high speed blender and combine until it forms a thick paste

 - Gradually add the almond milk until it reaches desired consistency